AmazingWood/mnist-mlp-cpp/README.md

 # minst-mlp-cpp
-A two layers multiple layers pereptron.
+A two layers multiple layers perceptron.
 I transport it from python to c++.
 It just prove that C++ can do machine/deep learning better than python.
 U can download the python version on https://www.ituring.com.cn/book/1921